spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

     Status zdns.Status
     // Return an ID linked to the Question, so that distinct queries can be linked.
     Id     UUID
+    // Define an additional field such that modules can return extra data as needed.
+    Additional interface{}
 }

 type Question struct {